jacobcoro/eduvault-matrix-crdt/src/model/database/README.md

 To get it working with Matrix-CRDT, YouserDB adds a middle layer between collections and documents called a `room`.
 Rooms are a group of documents.
 They correspond to a Matrix room on their Matrix account that is created for each YouserDB `room`.
 Rooms in YouserDB are private (invite-only) and fully end to end encrypted by default.

+The `registry` is a special collection that stores the addresses(`roomAlias`s) to all of the user's other rooms.

 # ACL - Access Control, Privacy and Sharing

 Building on top of Matrix allows for advanced ACL features right out of the box.
 All ACL happens on the `room` level.
 Users can decide which apps or other users have read or write access to which rooms.